Goce Delčev University of Štip: Rectorate and University Senate

 The Rectorate is a seat of UGD where the highest governing bodies of UGD are placed.
-It consists of the Rector, Vice-Rectors, the Secretary General, and the administrative departments that support the function of UGD's units.
+It consists of the rector, vice-rectors, secretary general, and administrative departments that support the function of UGD's units.

-The University Senate is the managing and professional body of UGD and consists of representatives of UGD's units and student members.
-The Senate has the authority to elect the Rector and Vice-Rectors.
-The Rector presides over Senate sessions, and the Vice-Rectors participate in the Senate without the right to vote.
+The University Senate is the managing and professional body of UGD, and consists of representatives of UGD's units and student members.
+The Senate has the authority to elect the rector and vice-rectors.
+The rector presides over Senate sessions, and the vice-rectors participate in the Senate without the right to vote.
 The Senate passes the University Statute and decides on UGD's educational, scientific, artistic, and professional activities.
 The Senate also passes the study programmes of the faculties and defines the scientific and artistic fields of study.

 Rector

-The Rector is a managing body of the University.
-The Rector represents UGD and initiates cooperation with other universities in Northern Macedonia and abroad.
-The Rector's Board consists of the Rector, the Vice-Rectors, Deans of Faculties, Directors of Institutes and Higher Vocational Schools, and one representative of the Student Parliament.
-Although the Secretary General is also a part of the Rector's governing body, he or she does not have right to vote.
-As of July 2019, the current Rector is Professor Дејан Мираковски, PhD.
+The rector is a managing body of the university.
+The rector represents UGD and initiates cooperation with other universities in Northern Macedonia and abroad.
+The rector's board consists of the rector, the vice-rectors, deans of faculties, directors of Institutes and Higher Vocational Schools, and one representative of the Student Parliament.
+Although the secretary general is also a part of the rector's governing body, he or she does not have right to vote.
+As of July 2019, the current rector is Professor Дејан Мираковски, PhD.